To produce a Godly and practical conference with Christian speakers who come from a range of evangelical denominations and backgrounds

 As men (and husbands and fathers), most of us feel woefully inadequate for this task.
 In this seminar, we’ll clarify what the task really is, be encouraged by how God strengthens and equips us for it, and talk practically about what it means to ‘make disciples’ in the family.

-Grant is the Campus Pastor of MBM in South West Sydney – a 3-year-old Church Plant out of MBM in Rooty Hill.
+Grant is the Campus Pastor of MBM in South West Sydney – an almost 4-year-old Church Plant out of MBM in Rooty Hill.
 Grant is at home talking to people about Jesus and more a natural evangelist than he is a Pastor.
 He is married, has 3 young kids and is most at rest in the Aussie outback.

 Breakout: Talking to People about Jesus: How to Be Clear & Effective